Subliminal Probing for Private Information via EEG-Based BCI Devices: Introduction

-We experimentally demonstrate the feasibility of our subliminal attack via a proof-of-concept study with 27 subjects.
-We conducted experiments on users wearing EEG-based BCI devices.
-Our study implements an attack scenario where a user watches a video and the attacker tries to infer whether the user knows a particular person by hiding pictures of this person in the video for a time duration shorter than 13.3 milliseconds.
+\myparagraph{Results} In this paper, we experimentally demonstrate for the first time the feasibility of a subliminal attack via a proof-of-concept study with 27 subjects.
+We conduct experiments on users wearing EEG-based BCI devices.
+Our study implements an attack scenario where a user watches a video and the attacker tries to infer whether the user recognizes a particular person by hiding pictures of this person in the video for a time duration shorter than 13.3 milliseconds.
 To analyze users' subliminal reactions to the embedded visual stimuli, we use machine learning techniques on the recorded EEG signal.
-For 18 out of the 27 subjects the attacker was able to guess the secret correctly (8 out of 9 in a variant of the attack).
-Thereby, the success chance did not vary significantly between subjects who were able to detect the person hidden in the video and subjects who did not notice anything abnormal.
-These experimental results show that the subliminal attack is feasible -- attackers can make probabilistic inferences on the users' knowledge of the person depicted in the visual stimuli in a manner that is concealed from the user.
+For 18 out of the 27 subjects, our classifier was able to guess the secret correctly, thus \emph{reducing the attacker's guessing entropy by 20.8\%}.
+This ratio even increases to 8 out of 9 in one variant of the attack, which \emph{reduces the attacker's entropy by as much as 48.8\%} when compared to random guessing.
+The success chance did not vary significantly between subjects who were able to detect that something was hidden in the video and subjects who did not notice anything abnormal.
+While not perfect, these experimental results show that the subliminal attack is indeed feasible -- attackers can make probabilistic inferences on the users' recognition of the person depicted in the visual stimuli in a manner that is concealed from the user.

-Our main {\bf contributions:} \squishlist \item We propose a new attack against users wearing BCI devices.
-Our attack is subliminal, and infers users' private information by exploiting brain activity in response to visual stimuli that are not cognitively perceived by users.
-If carried out carefully, for example by embedding the visual stimuli for a very short duration within screen content that the user expects to see, the attack can remain undetected. \item We experimentally demonstrate the feasibility of our subliminal attack via a user study of 27 subjects.
-Our experimental results show the feasibility of subliminally learning private information about a user, such as whether the user knows the identity of the person depicted in the visual stimuli. \squishend
+In conclusion, this paper makes the following \textbf{contributions:} \begin{itemize} \item We propose a new attack against users wearing BCI devices that is subliminal: it infers users' private information by exploiting brain activity in response to visual stimuli that are not cognitively perceived by users.
+When carried out carefully, such an attack can remain undetected.

-The remainder of the paper is organized as follows: we provide background information about BCI devices and neuro-physiological terms in Section~\ref{sec_EEGBackground}.
-Next, we present our threat model in Section~\ref{sec_attacker}.
-We discuss our experimental attack setup and our analysis methodology in Section~\ref{sec_exps} and Section~\ref{sec_meth}, respectively.
-We present our experimental results in Section~\ref{sec_results}, and discuss broader implications in Section~\ref{sec_discuss}.
-Finally, we discuss related work in Section~\ref{sec_related} and conclude in Section~\ref{sec_conclusion}.
+\item We experimentally demonstrate for the first time the feasibility of subliminal attacks on EEG-based BCI devices via a user study of 27 subjects.
+Our experimental results show the feasibility of subliminally learning private information about a user, such as whether the user recognizes the person depicted in the visual stimuli.